This Council serves from 1 July 2016 to 30 June 2020. Each member’s term of appointment is usually four years.

 president of Convocation of Wits University for five years (2011–2016).

 She is the founder of the Adopt-a-learner Foundation (www.adopt-a-learner.com), a non-profit organisation that started in 2004 and provides financial and educational support to students from township and rural areas to acquire higher education qualifications.

-Jacques Rousseau teaches critical thinking and ethics in the School of Management Studies at UCT, and is the chairperson of the Free Society Institute, a secular humanist NPO.
-He has been on the academic staff since 2001, during which time he has chaired the Academic Freedom Committee, and has also served or is serving on various committees including Senate and the Senate Executive Committee.
+Jacques Rousseau teaches critical thinking and ethics in UCT’s School of Management Studies, and is the chairperson of the Free Society Institute, a secular humanist non-profit organisation.
+He has been on the academic staff since 2001, during which time he has chaired the Academic Freedom Committee, and has also served, or is serving, on various committees including Senate and the Senate Executive Committee.

 Ms Dianna Marilynne Yach

 Dianna Yach is currently chairperson of the Mauerberger Foundation Fund (MFF)], which supports community-based and academic institutions in South Africa (Western Province), Israel and the West Bank.
 MFF works to advance human rights and social justice by supporting the next generation of ethical leaders in health, welfare, education, the arts and sustainable environment.